800,000+ customers

 92% recommend us

-Blue number plateToday there are two types blue number plates: for vintage cars and for taxis.
+Blue license plateToday, there are two types blue license plates: For vintage cars and for cabs.

-When is a vintage car allowed to carry the blue licence plate?
+When may a vintage car carry the blue license plate?

-Old-timers with a date of admission before 1 January 1978 may use the (dark)blue licence plate with white letters.
-Before the blue licence plate is issued, it is checked whether the date of admission before 1 January 1978 is mentioned on the vehicle certificate and whether the licence plate consists of a combination of 4 numbers and 2 letters.
+Vintage cars with a date of admission before January 1, 1978 may carry the (dark) blue license plate with white letters.
+Before the blue license plate is issued, it is verified that the vehicle certificate shows a date of admission before January 1, 1978, and the license plate consists of a combination of 4 numbers and 2 letters.
 If all requirements are met, an unlimited number of plates may be purchased.

-Blue number plates feature a hallmark consisting of the Dutch lion and the text 'RKM'.
-The hallmark - and in particular the serial number - must remain clearly recognisable, as the maker of the number plate can be traced by means of this serial number.
+Blue license plates feature a hallmark consisting of the Dutch lion and the text "RKM.
+The hallmark - and in particular the serial number - must remain clearly identifiable, as the maker of the license plate can be traced based on this serial number.

-For imported vintage cars, you can apply for an 'old-fashioned' registration plate from the RDW, provided that the date of first admission is before 1978 for cars and before 1973 for motorcycles/commercial vehicles.
+For imported vintage cars, you can apply to the RDW for an "old-fashioned" license plate, provided the date of first admission is before 1978 for automobiles and before 1973 for motorcycles/commercial vehicles.

-This regulation is an addition to the already existing possibility of refitting historical vehicles, which have a recent registration plate due to loss of registration papers.
+This regulation is in addition to the long-established possibility of reinstating the original license plate for historic vehicles, which have a recent license plate due to the loss of registration papers.

 Vehicles imported before that time may now still qualify for these series of "old-fashioned license plates," provided the date of first admission for automobiles is before 1978 and for motorcycles/commercial vehicles is before 1973.
 NB The RDW uses the date of first admission.
 If this cannot be proven, but the year of manufacture can, the RDW assumes the year of manufacture.

-Click here for more information on classic car insurance.
+Click here for more information on vintage car insurance.

 We are here Monday to Friday from 08:00 to 18:00.